-- (i) that the Customer is Porting a Number from his or her current Service Provider to the GSP; - (ii) that by Porting the Number, the service(s) associated with that Number will be disconnected by the Losing Carrier or LSP and may result in finalisation of the Customer's account for the service(s); - (iii) that the Customer may continue to have outstanding obligations to the LSP and it is the Customer's responsibility to check the terms and conditions of his or her current contract with the LSP in relation to the Numbers sought to be Ported;
+- a) (i)-that the Customer is Porting a Number from his or her current Service Provider to the GSP; - b) that by Porting the Number, the service(s) associated with that Number will be disconnected by the Losing Carrier or LSP and may result in finalisation of the Customer's account for the service(s); - that the Customer may continue to have outstanding obligations to the LSP and it is the Customer's responsibility to check the terms and conditions of his or her current contract with the LSP in relation to the Numbers sought to be Ported; - d) that although the Customer has the right to port his or her Number(s), there may be costs and obligations associated with the Port, which may include early termination fees and Porting fees; - e) of any costs and obligations to the GSP associated with the Port; and

-- (iv) that although the Customer has the right to port his or her Number(s), there may be costs and obligations associated with the Port, which may include early termination fees and Porting fees; - (v) of any costs and obligations to the GSP associated with the Port; and - (vi) that after Porting the Number, particular services that were associated with that Number might not be supported by the Gaining Carrier or GSP; and - (vi)(vii) that they may need to give notice to the LSP of termination of the Customer's contract with the LSP.-
+- that after Porting the Number, particular services that were associated with that Number might not be supported by the Gaining Carrier or GSP-; and. - g) that they may need to give notice to the LSP of termination.

-5.2.5 Customer Authorisation Validity Period
+5.2.51.1.1 Customer Authorisation Validity Period